Skip to content

 • Family fun.
 If you haven’t made a stack before the kids get up, get them involved in the process!
 Everyone can choose their own add-ins for a little extra pizzazz.

 • They are great on the go.
-Because of their size, they fit nicely in lunch box containers.
+Because of their mini size, they fit nicely in lunch box containers.
 You can even stack them in a thermos to keep them nice and warm.

 Recipe Ingredients